Moods and Hormones

 Despite the differences associated with postnatal depression, it shares many similarities with PMS.
 Dr. Dalton believes that, in many cases, postnatal depression can be blamed for the onset of PMS.
 She states that over 80 percent of the women who have once suffered from postnatal depression subsequently develop PMS.

 Both postnatal depression and PMS occur during a hormonal upheaval, specifically when there is a significant drop in progesterone.
 Both conditions include symptoms of exhaustion, irritability, depression, and mood changes—sometimes with violent outbursts and/or suicidal tendencies.
 And, according to Dr. Dalton, both can be successfully treated with progesterone.

-Dr. Phyllis Bronson, a clinician and biochemist, has conducted studies of mood disorders in women at midlife.
+Clinician and biochemist Dr. Phyllis Bronson has conducted studies of mood disorders in women at midlife.
 During a personal interview, Dr. Bronson concurred that what most women fear most as they approach menopause is not hot flashes or night sweats, not breast cancer or heart disease, but losing their mind!

 During perimenopause, some women struggle with depression-like symptoms for the first time; others who have had previous episodes of depression may find that their symptoms reemerge.
 Moreover, as with PMS/PMDD, women with a mood disorder may find that previously successful treatments may seem to stop working with the onset of menopause.
 Mood-related symptoms may reemerge and mood swings may become more pronounced.

 Notably, few people (healthcare practitioners included) discriminate between symptoms that arise from the loss of hormones versus those attributable to other factors.
 Especially during this stage of life, women should investigate hormone therapy as a key element in the treatment of their depression or mood-related symptoms.